Transamerica Life Insurance Company In-Depth Review for

-We are going to put the Transamerica Life Insurance Company under the spotlight and examine their superior line of well-designed life insurance products.
+We will put the Transamerica Life Insurance Company under the spotlight and examine its fine line of well-designed life insurance products.
 Transamerica maintains an A+ rating with the AM Best reporting agency.

-Many years ago in 1904 an Italian entrepreneur named Amadeo Giannini founder the Bank of Italy in a converted saloon in the city of San Francisco.
-His mission was to offer a full line of financial services to the working class and not just the wealthy people as many of the other companies have done.
+Many years ago, in 1904, an Italian entrepreneur named Amadeo Giannini founded the Bank of Italy in a converted saloon in San Francisco.
+His mission was to offer complete financial services to the working class, not just the wealthy, as many other companies have done before.

-Amadeo was successful at his new endeavor and everything was falling into place.
-In 1906, the city of San Francisco was almost completely destroyed by an earthquake which developed into a devastating fire.
-Amadeo had to set up a temporary bank on the San Francisco docks. this is where he gave loans to the residents that were forced to rebuild.
+Amadeo was successful at his new endeavor, and everything was falling into place.
+Then, in 1906, the city of San Francisco was almost destroyed by an earthquake which developed into a devastating fire.
+Amadeo had to set up a temporary bank on the San Francisco docks.
+This is where he gave loans to the residents forced to rebuild.

-This is where it all began and later in 1930 he initiated the Transamerica Life Insurance Company name.
-The corporation grew and developed into the investment and financial empire it is today.
+This is where it all began, and later in 1930, he initiated the Transamerica Life Insurance Company name.
+The corporation grew and developed into an investment and financial empire today.

-Transamerica offers a very special line of life insurance products that have excellent benefits for the living along with the death benefits that would be contained in conventional life insurance.
-These policies are also referred to as Hybrid life insurance due to the fact it has new and additional benefits not normally found in a standard term life insurance policy.
+Transamerica offers an exceptional line of life insurance products with excellent benefits for living and death benefits contained in conventional life insurance.
+These policies are also referred to as Hybrid life insurance because it has new and additional benefits not typically found in a standard-term life insurance policy.

-The low cost term life insurance products are what we are mainly going to focus on.
+The low-cost term life insurance products are what we will focus on.

 Trendsetter Super Series